Adult Learning in a Pandemic

 Learning tends to stop for most of us after we have gone through school, college and then even a degree.
 It is then a natural progression to jump into a career and work your way up the promotional ladder.
 A couple of weeks ago it was Lifelong Learning Week, so there has never been a better time to raise awareness of adult education.

-As we have already touched upon in our lockdown 2.0 blog series, many adults are looking to reskill themselves during lockdown in order to future-proof their career.
+As we have already touched upon in our lockdown 2.0 blog series, many adults are looking to reskill themselves during lockdown in order to future-proof their careers.
 With unprecedented economic and technological changes, developing new skills is important in order to adapt to changing roles within businesses.

 Mental Health Benefits of Learning

 Whilst the primary benefit of distance learning is to improve your career prospects, research has been carried out which suggests that adult learning can also help with health and wellbeing.
-It can help to connect like-minded individuals together, and address some of the negative aspects of social isolation.
+It can help to connect like-minded individuals together and address some of the negative aspects of social isolation.

 This year the pandemic has affected our lives in so many ways.
 The first lockdown brought with it the introduction of remote working, as well as many parents having to juggle home-schooling.
 When it came to adult education, face-to-face teaching also had to be suspended, and learning was delivered online instead.